HMHS Rohilla

 I have been quite lucky in finding many unique finds on the internet and in 2005 I came across a website that seemed to have a song dedicated to the loss of the hospital ship.
 I was instantly drawn to the website and read with interest the lyrics of the song.

 The website was attributed to a folk group called "Now Then" based in Barnoldswick and Earby.
 I was quite intrigued about the song and contacted one of the singers, about obtaining a CD.
-When it arrived I put into the player and marveled at the one song which was dedicated to the men of the St. John Ambulance Brigade.
+When it arrived I put into the player and marvelled at the one song which was dedicated to the men of the St. John Ambulance Brigade.
 The track was captivating, if not moving, especially when the names of the Barnoldswick men are read out towards the end of the song.
 For anyone like me who has an interest in the Rohilla the CD is a must have item.
 I have regular contact with Heather and she recently told me that she was considering reworking the lyrics, although I feel it would be hard to beat the original song which is a classic for a Rohilla enthusiast.
 I have added the lyrics here and am hoping to be allowed to host the track itself, in the meantime I have added just a snippet to wet your appetite just click the music icon.

 Melody Sample